-Welcome to our new interview series "Meet The Riders", where we'll be talking with our favorite halfbikers about the sport that unites us all and how life has changed since joining the community.
+Welcome to our new interview series "Meet The Riders", where we'll be talking with the most devoted halfbikers about the sport that unites us all and how life has changed since joining the community.

-Our first interviewee is Halfbikes's NYC ambassador Joel.
+Our first interviewee is Joel - Halfbikes's NYC ambassador.
 If you're in the area, feel free to contact

 him for a test-ride and he'll make sure to show you the ins and outs of the Halfbike :)